tencentyun/intlcloud-documents/product/域名与网站/网站备案/产品简介/备案时长_intl.md

 ## Tencent Cloud Reviewing Time

 - **Preliminary review:** It takes us one business day to conduct the preliminary review after you upload relevant documents.
-- **Backdrop photo review:** It takes us one business day to conduct preliminary review after you upload person-in-charge's backdrop photo.
+- **Backdrop photo review:** It takes us one business day to conduct the preliminary review after you upload person-in-charge's backdrop photo.
 - **Submission to the competent communications administration for review:** After Tencent Cloud reviews all your application materials, your application status will change to "waiting for submission to the competent communications administration for review".
 Tencent Cloud will submit your application materials within 1 business day.

 ## Communications Administration Reviewing Time